jonathan-taylor/ISLP/README.md

 conda activate islp
 ```

+### Windows

 On windows, create a `Python` environment called `islp` in the Anaconda app.
 This can be done by selecting `Environments` on the left hand side of the app's screen.
-After creating the environment, open a terminal within that environment by clicking on the <font color="green">Play</font> button.
+After creating the environment, open a terminal within that environment by clicking on the "Play" button.

 ## Installing `ISLP`